DylanModesitt/political-sentiment/README.md

 |           debates from 2005 along with labels for
 |           both for the political party of the speaker and
 |           whether the statement is for/against the bill.
-|   +--_ibc
-|       +-- this is labeled data from the ideological books corpus that
-|           has several thousand sentances with liberal, concervative, and
-|           neutral labels
 |   +--_twitter
 |       +-- data we have collected from the public twitter api.
 +-- _preprocessing